vlitzke/kitchenflies/DNAseq/11_FST/README.md

 | gzip > SNPs.sync.gz
 ```

-## Resample SNPS to a 40x coverage
+## Resample SNPS

-Resamples the allele counts in a sync file to a target coverage if the counts are above a minimum-coverage threshold (--min-cov).
+Resamples the allele counts in a sync file to a target coverage (40x, we have 40 individuals in each pool) if the counts are above a minimum-coverage threshold (--min-cov).
 Note, sites with less coverage than the target will be sampled with replacement, whereas sites with larger coverage will be sampled with replacement.

 :memo: The X chromosome will be sampled by half since this script is intended for pools of only male individuals.